Muunsparkss/MedicCrypto/README.md

 Hi there !
 This is a simple information encrypting and embedding application which is developed by two students Ahmed ABEIDEH and Mehmet Sedat YILDIZ from Istanbul Kultur University.

-	We have developed this app using two libraries only:
---bitstring
---Pillow

 The program uses XOR encryption to encrypt the information of the patients.
 The key is the doctor's id.